 This movie is of coursed based on a video game which has most movie audiences assuming it’s going to be crap right out of the gate, but being it is basically just a “car chase” movie all one has to do is slap on a simple plot, maybe a love interest and throw in a good villain to at least make an entertaining film.
 Scott Waugh fails at this in every way imaginable.

 Two years later and Tobey is released from prison on parole and decides to enter this super-exclusive and very illegal car race, but of course he needs a car so he borrows that incredibly lavish and rare Mustang because millionaires are known for lending out their expensive toys to ex-cons that were incarcerated for vehicular manslaughter.
 There is a catch though he must take along Julia Maddon (Imogen Poots) who is the millionaire’s aide or something.
-She is of course the films love interest but her an Aaron Paul have about zero chemistry.
+She is, of course, the film’s love interest but she and Aaron Paul have about zero chemistry.

-Question: The race is between seven drivers and the winner gets all the pink slips of the opposing cars, but at the end of the race all six other cars are mostly totaled and the winner gets carted off to jail.
+Question: The race is between seven drivers and the winner gets all the pink slips to the opposing cars but at the end of the race all six other cars are mostly totalled and the winner gets carted off to jail.
 What kind of an idiot would ever enter that race?

-That is actual dialogue from this movie that someone got paid to write and kind of sums up the problem with this film.
-A thin premise over burdened by needless complications compounded by some of the worst acting this side of an Ed Wood film.
+Note: That is actual dialogue from this movie that someone actually got paid to write and it kind of sums up the problem with this film.
+A thin premise overburdened by needless complications compounded by some of the worst acting this side of an Ed Wood film.

 Need for Speed (2014)